 - statement that goods or services, if any, that the organization provided in return for the contribution consisted entirely of intangible religious benefits, if that was the case.

-With the right parameters set up, the CRM system could then deliver a version of the donation acknowledgment letter to Ms. Palermo that specifically reflects her interest in ESL.
-Instead of the general statement about tutoring, the template could include a more specific statement related to ESL: “Your contributions have helped X number of new English speakers become fluent this year!”
+Because they’re using a system that makes it possible to create personalized communications, they can then deliver a version of the donation acknowledgment letter to Ms. Palermo that specifically references her support of the ESL program.
+Instead of the organization’s default statement about tutoring, the message includes a paragraph that says, “Your contributions have helped provide one-on-one tutoring services to four new English speakers this year!”

 Join the discussion in our Slack channel on connected fundraising